JohnathanLoh/IMA206_CRMO_MRI_lession_classification_and_detection/README.md

 In this section, we use CNN to extract features and SVM to classifiy the images in three categories: with lesion, without lesion, and uncertain.

 ## Detection
-In this section, we use HOG to frame the regions with lesion.
-We only use the images classified with lesion in the previous section.
+In this section, we propose the use of 2 different techniques.
+For both techniques, only images that have been identified/classified to have lesions in the previous section were used.

+   1. Use of HOG to frame the regions with lesion.

+   2. Use of image thresholding to detect hyperintensities, followed by morphological opening to remove thin/line-like artifacts to create potential lesion region binary masks.

 ## Annotation
 In this section, we use filter and morphology to annotate the possible lesions.
 Combined with the previous section, the lesions can be annotated and the artifacts can be eliminated.